Qizhong-George-Guo/qizhong-guo/about.md

 My recent interests include synthesizing lessons from long-term work in water systems, exploring integrated resilience strategies across scales, and using emerging AI tools to support engineering education, communication, and knowledge distillation.

-My name in Chinese is 郭祺忠.
+My Chinese name is 郭祺忠.

 A concise two-page curriculum vitae is available on the [Short CV page](/cv/), with a downloadable PDF version.